Ethical jewellery is Baselworld’s ultimate luxury

-From diamond to gold, responsible business practices appear to gain momentum in the international jewellery market.
+Responsible business practices have come to fashion more and more in the international jewellery market.
 Living it went to Baselword, the world’s biggest watch and jewellery fair to find out more about the ethical players showing the way to the industry.

 In the past few years, responsible sourcing has become a concern for both sellers and buyers.
 Nowadays, certifications are more important than ever, and the United Nation’s Kimberley Process Certification Scheme, established in 2003 and preventing "conflict diamonds" from entering the mainstream rough diamond market, is not overlooked.